safwanvk/safwanvk/README.md

 - 🙋‍♂️ Active SWE at [Xanthron][dsccui]
 - 💻 The tech I'm interested in Python and Back-End Development
-- 🌱 I’m currently learning FastAPI
+- 🌱 I’m currently learning FastAPI & Deta
 - 🕺️ I’m looking to collaborate on Cool Projects/Products
 - ⚡ Fun fact: Big Fan of the :zap: emoji
 - 📄 [Portfolio][profile]